gregfullard/100-days-of-code/log.md

 **Links:**

 ### Day 94 and 95: 2020-08-17
-Spent some tack back in Java land, building the SpringBoot service that feeds the Person screen on the front-end.
-Lot's up JPA plumbing still needed - so it will probably take another day or two.
+Spent some time back in Java land, building the SpringBoot service that feeds the Person screen on the front-end.
+Lots of JPA plumbing still needed - so it will probably take another day or two.

 **Thoughts:**